 - Book an appointment to have your winter tires put on.

-- Plant your spring bulbs like tulips, crocus and daffodils.
+- Plant your spring bulbs and dig up & divide your dahlias.

 - Wanna be the hit of the street for Halloween?
 You'd better start figuring that shit out now.
 Here's inspiration.